rathena/rathena/doc/script_commands.md

 **OnNaviGenerate**:

 This special label triggers when running the map-server-generator binary.
-It is used in combination with 'naviregisterwarp' to register extra warps for an npc.
+It is used in combination with '`naviregisterwarp`' to register extra warps for an npc.

 ---------------------------------------